-The Separett Weekend 7010 Compost toilet is a dry, or waterless, urine separating / urine-diverting toilet that is perfectly suited for usage in sheds, cabins, summer houses, mobile homes, as well as other places that do not have access to running water.
-The toilet is made from durable plastic and is easy to clean (the top part with separator and seat/lid lifts right off), making sure that the utmost hygiene standards are easy to maintain.
+The Separett Weekend 7010 toilet is a dry (aka waterless, urine separating or urine-diverting) toilet that is perfectly suited for installation in sheds, cabins, summer houses, mobile homes, as well as other places that do not have access to running water and/or sewage.
+The toilet is made from durable plastic and is easy to clean (the top part with separator and seat/lid lifts right off), making sure that hygiene standards are easy to maintain.

 Items included in installation kit: Vent pipe – 40 cm length Ø75 mm.
 2-metre length of 32mm semi-flexible urine pipe.
-External vent cover (with fly screen), interior masking plates (for 75mm and 32mm holes), 90° bend for vent pipe, wind cowl, 2 x solid waste containers with lids, 10 compostable waste bags, 2 m white urine hose Ø32 mm, silicon, screws for fitting.
-Optionally, you can purchase additional 2-metre lengths of vent pipe, angled and straight connectors, plus the Separett Child Adaptor seat, ensuring the little people can effectively use the Weekend.
+External vent cover (with fly screen), interior masking plates (for 75mm and 32mm holes), 90° bend for vent pipe, wind cowl, 2 x 25-litre solid waste containers with lids, 10 compostable waste bags, 2 m white semi-flexible urine hose Ø32 mm, silicon, screws for fitting.
+Optionally, you can purchase additional 2-metre lengths of vent pipe, angled and straight connectors if you need to run the vent pipe up high etc, plus the Separett Child Adaptor seat, ensuring the little people can effectively use the Weekend.

 Urine is typically run into a small soak-away pit outside the building, but can also be run into an existing greywater drain, or to the Separett Ejektortank which enables you to capture it for use as a garden feed.